michaelodonnell321/typescript-intro/README.md

 Array - [1,2,3], can be flexible or strict
 Typle - [1, 2], added with typescript, fixed length array Enum - enum { THING, OTHER_THING } - added with typescript, automatically enumerated global constant identifiers
+Any - * - any kind of value.
+Use as sparingly as possible, really defeats the purpose of this thing

 ## Assignment note
 Typescript can infer assignment, so let thing = 5; would infer a number at initialization.